Ever wondered How to Increase Protein Intake? I’m sharing 15 SUPER simple and delicious ways that you can get more protein in your diet!

 Snack on hard boiled eggs

 Kind of like prepping a protein source each week – prep some hard boiled eggs.
 You can grab and go and have a portable protein snack!
+You can also make a lot of them fast by reading this how to cook egg in the oven post!

 I hope this was helpful!
 I would love to hear what you think of this how to increase protein intake ideas!